marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 Future phases will extend this document with:

-- Device registration and per-device API keys.
-- User authentication and authorization (JWT).
-- Additional business-level query APIs (devices, rules and alerts filtering, aggregations).
-- Observability endpoints (`/metrics` for Prometheus) and more detailed performance considerations.
+- Observability endpoints (`/metrics` for Prometheus) and detailed performance considerations (F9).
+- Hardening and QA improvements: extended test coverage, rate limiting, additional validation (F10).
+- Final documentation polish, README for portfolio and release notes for v1.0.0 (F11).